 This year I have the immense privilege of officiating the wedding ceremony of four couples (I already did one in January, congrats again Charlie & Kalli!).
 One unique thing about these four weddings is that they all contain former students of mine!
 In two of the couples, both the bride and groom are former students!
 Being able to walk with students from 6th grade to marriage (and onward from there, Lord willing) is a peculiar blessing of youth ministry for which I am extremely thankful.

-The excitement and joy isn’t as much about officiating the wedding ceremony (though that’s a privilege and a blast), but it’s more about preparing the young couple for their marriage.
-For me, the ceremony is nothing when compared to the marriage it creates.
-I love rejoicing with couples about the amazing gifts God has given them in one another.
-I thoroughly enjoy letting God’s Word shine on their relationship and instruct their future union.
-Helping couples learn how to communicate, love, and repent well is a particularly satisfying work for me knowing how beautifully it will pay off later on in their marriage.
-Leading a ceremony is fun, but helping to build the foundation of Christian marriages is the wonderful work I’m most excited for.
+The excitement and joy isn’t about officiating the ceremonies (though that’s a privilege and a blast), but it’s about preparing the young couple for their marriage.
+For me, the ceremony is nothing compared to the marriage it creates.
+In per-marital counseling, I love rejoicing with couples about the amazing gifts God has given them in one another.
+I thoroughly enjoy letting God’s Word shine on their relationship and preparing them for their future union.
+Helping couples learn how to communicate, love, and repent well is a particularly satisfying work for me knowing how richly it will pay off later on in their marriage.
+Leading a ceremony is fun, but helping to build the foundation of Christian marriages is the work I’m most jazzed about.

-In a premarital counseling session I finished yesterday, I was reminded a truth I don’t think gets told enough.
-In his excellent marriage book, Love That Lasts, Gary Ricucci shares the following truth:
+In a premarital counseling session I finished yesterday, we spoke in-depth about a marital truth often ignored, at least in practice.
+In his excellent marriage book, Love That Lasts, Gary Ricucci expresses the truth beautifully:

 Friends, sanctification – becoming like Christ – is indeed a community project.
 And marriage, growing to represent Christ and the church, is every bit as much a community project.